 Your choice of flooring has a strong yet subtle impact on your entire home decor.
 Hardwood floors are renowned for their convenience, durability and elegant polished look.
-Once you’ve settled on hardwood flooring, you’ll face another decision — stick with the classic dark hardwood look or opt for a light finish?
+Once you’ve settled on incorporating hardwood flooring into your home, you’ll face another decision — stick with the classic dark hardwood look or opt for a light finish?

 While dark wood floors are great for creating a natural look, light wood floors are better at hiding dirt.
 There are benefits to both light and dark styles, leaving you to decide which will look best in your home.
 Let’s take a closer look at the pros and cons of both hardwood floor colors.